tobiaslabs/hunchjs.com/docs/results.md

 A simple object containing the pagination information.
 It has the following properties:

 - `number: Integer` - The zero-index pagination offset.
-- `size: Integer` - The number of items returned in this page.
+- `size: Integer` - The maximum number of items that will be returned in a page.
 - `total: Integer` - The total number of pages available.

 Example: